xlcnd/meteoalarm-rssapi/README.md

 print(get_regions('DE'))
 ```
-You need to know the [ISO 639-1 code][4] for the message's language (usually the languages available for each country are english ('en') and the local language).
-The indication of **language is optional**, and if no language is specified the messsage will come unparsed and in all available languages.
+You need to know the [ISO 639-1 code][4] for the message's language (usually the languages available for each country are english ('en') and the local language ('de')).
+The indication of **language is optional**, and if no language is specified the message will come unparsed and in all available languages.

 The timestamps for `published`, `from` and `until` are in ISO8601 format, so that you can
 (*easily*) convert them to your local date/time.